Dictation session time limits on Android

 Why is there a 5-minute limit?

-The limit ensures stable performance and reliable text insertion across apps.
+The limit keeps performance stable and text insertion reliable across apps.
 Very long continuous sessions increase the chance of processing issues or insertion failures.

 Does the 5-minute limit apply on other platforms?